NarrationBox/libkloudtrader-docs/website/blog/2018-12-14-kloudtrader-blog-post.md

 import pandas as pd
 import talib
 ```
 After the imports are done, we are going to create a function called <b>analysis</b>.
-This function will take an arguement call <b>symbol</b> which is basically the symbol/ticker of the stock you want to trade.
+This function will take an argument call <b>symbol</b> which is basically the symbol/ticker of the stock you want to trade.
 If you want to trade multiple stocks at a time, you can add more.
 The analysis function basically contains the following steps:
 * Get the Close prices data for the stock from the date of your preference till today.
-We are pulling close prices since January 1, 2018 for this examle.
+We are pulling close prices since January 1, 2018 for this example.
  ```python
 aapl_data=close_prices(symbol,'2018-09-01',datetime.date.today())
 df=pd.DataFrame(aapl_data)